jenavarrob/simple-recursion-fractals/README.md

 # simple-recursion-fractals
-Creates simple fractals based on recursion.
+This project creates simple fractals based on recursion.
 This code is for illustrative and learning purposes.

 ## Setup mono
 Follow the instructions here to install mono: